 There are Six Terms to Segment the Athletes:

-The classification system within the Paralympics helps keep the competition fair and safe.
+The classification within the Paralympics can help keep the competition fair and safe as sports can be dangerous.
 The six segments are as follows:

 - Cerebral Palsy